sinatra/sinatra.github.com/_posts/2026-04-27-mustermann-4.0.markdown

 <a href="{{ site.baseurl }}/images/mustermann-4.0/sinatra.png" alt><img src="{{ site.baseurl }}/images/mustermann-4.0/sinatra.png" alt="Sinatra with Mustermann 3.1.1 vs 4.0.0 (using Mustermann::Set)" style="width: 100%; border: solid 1px #ccc;" /></a>

-However, in Sinatra's case, the performance improvement is still smaller than it could be for other uses, as routes need to be tried in definition order, and all matching patterns need to be tried, as you can use `pass` to skip to the next route.
+However, in Sinatra's case the performance improvement is still smaller than it could be for other uses, as routes need to be tried in definition order, and all matching patterns need to be tried, as you can use `pass` to skip to the next route.

 With a [very minimalistic implementation](https://github.com/sinatra/mustermann/blob/v4.0.0/mustermann/lib/mustermann/router.rb) that doesn't have these constraints, I'm seeing the following results (attention, this is a logarithmic scale):